Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 Use Docker Compose to build the development environment based on the `docker-compose.yml` configuration.
 This will download the necessary Docker image with all build dependencies and set up the environment for compiling QGIS.

-Use the following command to run the build
+In this step we assume all the Docker tools have already been installed in the system, if not see this [page](https://www.docker.com/get-started/) on how to Use the following command to run the build

 ```commandline